-Student survey data indicates that in the area of connectedness to their peers and to their school, responses averaged 2.80 on a 4-point scale.
-This data almost mirrors the average from 2021-2022, which was 2.81 on the same category.
-Coming out of the pandemic, FSD acknowledges and embraces the moral imperative to foster an environment where students build relationships and connect in positive ways with others.
-Increasing capacity and staffing of key roles, including our Behavior Intervention Associates to 10 full-time employees, will be key to supporting our Foster Youth, students from low-income backgrounds, and our students with disabilities.
+2022-2023 LCAP survey data for 4th through 8th-grade students at FSD Title I schools indicates that in the area of connectedness to their peers and to their school, responses averaged 2.86 on a 4-point scale.
+This data is slightly lower than in 2021-2022, which was 2.98 on the same category.
+Coming out of the pandemic, FSD acknowledges and embraces the moral imperative to foster an environment where students build relationships and connect in positive ways with others - particularly for socioeconomically disadvantaged students, Foster Youth, English language learners, and students experiencing homelessness.
+Increasing capacity and staffing of key roles, including our Behavior Intervention Associates to 10 full-time employees, will be key to supporting our Foster Youth, and students from low-income backgrounds.
 Additionally, the creation of the Nicolas Community School Center at one of our junior high schools as a community school hub will play an integral part in providing comprehensive support and resources, including skills training, healthcare resources, and mental health initiativies for parents from our targeted student groups.
+The effectiveness of these actions will be measured by LCAP student survey data in 2023-2024, and by engagement and attendance data from the Community School Center.